-12.3 The level of contribution will be proportionate to the scale and of that development of the network.
+12.3 The level of contribution will be proportionate to the scale of development and of the network.
 Developments with the greatest impact are those which increase the demands on the existing network - mostly residential development.
-Table 6 on page 32 summarises the expectations for the provision of open space.
+The table below indicates potential requirements:

-Table 6 Matrix of types of development and indicative requirements Type of provision required Residenti (units) al Dev velopment Other leisure commercial industrial 1-9 10-49 50+ Planting scheme and any associated Landscaping scheme On site provision of local useable Green space as standards in Local Plan New access networks /links to existing green networks Water management e.g. SUDS Habitat protection and creation Off-site contributions to existing provision
+Type of provision required Residen (units) tial De velopment Other leisure commercial industrial 1-9 10-49 50+ Planting scheme; associated Landscaping scheme On site provision of local useable Green space as standards in Local Plan New access networks /links to existing green networks Water management including SUDS Habitat protection and creation Off-site contributions to existing provision

-\ Required where need/opportunity are identified
+- \ Required where need/opportunity are identified - \\ Required